Thursday, April 26, 2012

 Our long overdue rail system has finally arrived in Baldwin Hills and Culver City, and the latest stops are right in my neighborhood!
 It's an 8.6-mile, 12-station track with 10 new station stops, traveling parallel to the Santa Monica 10 Freeway from Downtown to Culver City.

-To celebrate, I've compiled some of the videos I've previously shot of local inexpensive eateries within walking distance of three close-by station stops.
+To celebrate, I've compiled some of the videos I've previously shot of local inexpensive eateries within walking distance of three nearby station stops.
 And, after each video is a link to my original post with an exact address, so you can easily google map these fine fooderies!

-The Expo Line opening ceremony is downtown on Friday, April 27th, with free admission Saturday and Sunday.
-The Freeloading Culinarian will be riding the rails this weekend with camera in hand to record the festivities.
+The Expo Line opening ceremony is downtown on Friday, April 27th, with free admission on Saturday and Sunday.
+The Freeloading Culinarian will be riding the rails this weekend with a camera in hand to record the festivities.

-I've been riding the rapid transit rails on each opening day, including: the Red Line from Downtown LA to North Hollywood; the Purple Line to Mid-Wilshire; the Gold Line to Pasadena and East LA; and now the Expo Line that runs from Downtown LA to Culver City.
+I've been riding the rapid transit rails on each opening day, including the Red Line from Downtown LA to North Hollywood; the Purple Line to Mid-Wilshire; the Gold Line to Pasadena and East LA; and now the Expo Line that runs from Downtown LA to Culver City.

-To give you an idea what is in store this weekend, just check out the video below of my ride on the Gold Line to East LA from 3 years ago.
+To give you an idea of what is in store this weekend, just check out the video below of my ride on the Gold Line to East LA from 3 years ago.
 (I will also be shooting footage of the Expo Line's opening day, so check back here to see some new video.)

 East L.A.
 Subway - Video